BND Hamburger Icon

 • Dialpad: With its AI-powered capabilities and 100% uptime guarantee, Dialpad is truly a modern VoIP option.
 AI plays a big role, with note-taking tools that give you post-call summaries with action items.
 This can be a real time-saver when your employees need to move on to other tasks after a call.
 Our Dialpad review will help you determine if this system is right for your business.

 • NextivaONE: This phone system makes it easy to use analytics to adjust your practices, thus helping you pinpoint busy times across time zones and locations.
+Although this feature is primarily intended for established businesses with multiple locations, your small business may benefit from it if you have remote employees working in several time zones.
 You can also expect 24/7 customer service with all plans, as well as flexibility with the system’s mix-and-match plan options.
 Read our in-depth NextivaONE review to learn more.

 The right business phone system can take your company and practices to the next level.
 Choosing the best fit for you is all about knowing your needs and network capabilities.